vuestorefront/magento2/docs/composition/useGetShippingMethods.md

 Fetches the available shipping methods for a given cart and supports both guest checkouts and checkouts for logged in customers.

+## API

+`useGetShippingMethods` returns the following properties:
+- `load` - loads the shipping methods for a cart
+- `error` - possible errors when loading shipping methods
+- `loading` - indicates whether the shipping methods are already being loaded

+## Example

 For guest checkouts, you need to provide a `cartId` as a parameter.
 For logged in customers, the shipping methods are automatically fetched for the current cart.

 In both cases, you will receive an array of `AvailableShippingMethods`.